Group Counseling & Support

 Circle of Support

-- When & where: In-person group meetings Tuesdays 3 to 4:30pm.
-New Members accepted every week.
+- When & where: Tuesdays 3 to 4:30pm.

-- To inquire about location or join: Email [email protected]
+- To inquire about location or join: email [email protected]

 Grief and Loss